 In this research, the effectiveness of tourism training courses in Hormozgan province was studied and investigated based on the mentioned model in three aspects of internal, external and institutional effectiveness.
 According to the topic and scope of the current research and the situational requirements of evaluating the effectiveness of tourism education courses, it seems that the use of the internal, external and institutional three-dimensional evaluation model can be more capable and sufficient.
 Based on it, it is necessary to pay more attention to hold tourism training courses and evaluate the effectiveness of these courses, neglecting which can cause many damages in the long run.
 In this regard, in explaining the problem-oriented nature of this research, it can be stated that in recent years, despite the small growth in the number of branches and human resources working in the tourism industry, it is not clear how much is the quality of service provided by this system.
 The size is appropriate to the needs of tourists and it is necessary to evaluate the training provided to the employees in this field.
-Therefore, it is appropriate to have a documented and reliable tool available to evaluate the effectiveness of these courses.
-Based on this, in this research, an attempt was made to design the effectiveness scale of tourism education courses by adapting the three-dimensional model of internal, external and institutional effectiveness and by analyzing the factorial structure of this scale.
+Therefore, it is appropriate to have a documented and reliable tool available to evaluate the effectiveness of tourisms and to have a documented and reliable tool available to design the effectiveness scale of tourism courses.

+education courses by adapting the three-dimensional model of internal, external and institutional effectiveness and by analyzing the factorial structure of this scale.